nsubordin81/blog.synapseflux.com/docs/_posts/2023-03-29-functional-modularity-1.md

 ## Modular Design and Functional Glue

-Now that we are all picturing modularity in some form, we can move on to discuss what John Hughes meant by "gluing programs together."
+Now that we are all picturing modularity in some form, we can move on to discuss what John Hughes meant by "gluing functions together."
 In the memo, Hughes brings this up when defending the unique value of programming in a functional way.
 He points out that everyone in the computer science community at some point agreed that modular programming efforts tended to be more likely to succeed than their single purpose counterparts, and so new languages of the time such as Ada and Modula-II "included features specifically designed to help improve modularity."

 He explains that these other languages and the paradigms they rely on are chasing modularity by allowing organized subdivision of their programs.
 However, allowing for subdivision alone does not suffice to achieve modularity.
 As he points out, for true modularity _when we break things apart we must already be thinking about how we are going to glue them back together._